TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

 .. class:: ABCMeta

-   Metaclass for defining Abstract Base Classes (ABCs).
+   Metakundi for defining Abstract Base Classes (ABCs).

-   Use this metaclass to create an ABC.
+   Use this metakundi to create an ABC.
 An ABC can be subclassed directly, and then acts as a mix-in class.
 You can also register unrelated concrete classes (even built-in classes) and unrelated ABCs as "virtual subclasses" -- these and their descendants will be considered subclasses of the registering